andymckay/vancouver-python-day/index.rst

 Lightning Talks
 ---------------

 Time will be provided for Python and Django lightning talks.
-If you have a 5-minute talk you'd like to present, contact one of the organizers and we'll do our best to fit you in.
+Sign up will be on site.

 Sponsors
 --------